Characterizing Transfer Systems for Non-Abelian Groups: Width of Some Non-Abelian Groups

 \begin{theorem}[\cite{rainbowMRC}, Proposition 4.5] Let $G$ be a finite group.
 Then $\w(G)$ is equal to the number of conjugacy classes of meet-irreducible subgroups of $G$.
 In particular, the collection

 is a minimal generating set for the complete transfer system. \end{theorem}

 Note that all maximal subgroups of any group $G$ are meet-irreducible.
 When $G$ is abelian, a proper subgroup is meet-irreducible if and only if it is the source of exactly one short edge in $\Sub(G)$.
+The same is not true on the reduced lattice for non-abelian groups, however.
+Even if $K$ is the source of a single arrow on the reduced lattice $\Sub(G)/G$, $K \rightarrow H$, it may be that $K = H \cap gHg^{-1}$, thus $K$ is not meet-irreducible.
+For example, consider the case where $K < H < G$ such that there exists a $g \in G$ where $K = gKg^{-1}$ and $H \neq gHg^{-1}$.
+Therefore, if the target $H$ is normal in $G$, this issue of conjugacy does not arise.

-For non-abelian groups, it is more complicated.
-For example, let $F_8$ be the Frobenius group of order 56, on $\Sub(F_8)/F_8$ it appears that the 7 conjugate copies of $C_2$ would be meet-irreducible, but they are not \cite[Remark 4.8]{rainbowMRC}.
+More concretely, let $F_8$ be the Frobenius group of order 56; on $\Sub(F_8)/F_8$ it appears that the 7 conjugate copies of $C_2$ would be meet-irreducible, but they are not \cite[Remark 4.8]{rainbowMRC}.
 The authors of \cite{rainbowMRC} note that these examples seem to only appear for lossy groups, in the sense of \cite{Lossless}.

 There exist groups $G$ such that the trivial group $e$ is meet-irreducible, for example the quaternions.
 The following result helps us to say something about the width of these groups.
 On a general lattice, a transfer system is a poset that is closed under pullbacks and composition, and has all reflexive edges.